arlandism/arlandism.github.io/_posts/2021-01-03-min-depth-bin-tree.md

 6) Otherwise, perform a normal comparison of the two paths and return the smallest.

-To be honest I'm not especially pleased with this solution and have strong sense it could be more elegant.
+To be honest I'm not especially pleased with this solution and have a strong sense it could be more elegant.
 If I have time I'll probably come back to it.